Saturday, December 21, 2024

 Sometimes the nitty gritty is necessary, but sometimes we need to figure out how to back away and notice the grandeur.

 Like when my children were little and filled sand pails with water from the ocean.
 [It was a real thing with our kids].
-I remember Connor doing that once and declaring “Mom, come see the ocean in my bucket!”
+I remember Connor doing that once and yelling excitedly, “Mom, come see the ocean in my bucket!”
 He was so proud.
 Bless him.
 He wasn’t wrong.
 That was, indeed, the ocean in his small plastic pail, but seeing that tiny splash of water in my little boy’s bucket wasn’t anything close to the vast ocean just over his shoulder.

 Living up close in the midst of our pebbles and dust and messy selves it is so hard to see all the things clearly.
 We are like children proud with our tiny pails of water with the grand ocean over our shoulders.
 We look at life with our little magnifying glasses and so easily miss the miraculous.
 The beautiful.
 The breathtaking.
 The breadth of life.